The Randlords: ESRC PhD Studentship

 Please reference as: Whites Writing Whiteness (2015) ‘The Randlords’ Whites Writing Whiteness www.whiteswritingwhiteness.ed.ac.uk/overviews/the-randlords/ and provide the paragraph number as appropriate when quoting.

 1. ‘The Randlords’ is a PhD Studentship attached to the Whites Writing Whiteness project.
-Fundoing runs for 3 years from September 2013 to September 2016, with another possible ‘writing up’ year after this.
+Fundoing runs for 3 years from September 2013 to September 2016, with another possible ‘writing up’ year after this (subsequently extended because of a 6 month internship with the Scottish government).
 The Studentship research is focused around some central sociological concerns: how society is organised, how particular societies change over time, how social hierarchies and inequalities come into being, and take different shape in different contexts.
-It explores these by focusing on how a particular group of people – men who made considerable fortunes through the discoveries of diamonds and gold and the industries that grew up around this, known as the ‘Randlords’.
+It explores these by investigating how a particular group of people – men who made considerable fortunes through the discoveries of diamonds and gold and the industries that grew up around this, known collectively as the ‘Randlords’.

 2. The occurrence of rapid and profound social, economic and political change in South Africa in a relatively short time-period enables many key sociological questions about social change, imperialism, colonialism, local forms of capitalism, class, labour, gender and ‘race’ to be explored.
 It is a truism that sociology came into existence to investigate and understand the processes of social change.
 While terms such as globalisation, late modernity and postmodernity operate something of a closure on the ‘what’ of social change, the Whites Writing Whiteness project is concerned with the ‘how’ of what happened, where and when it happened, and how people wrote about this from within the ferment of change occurring.
 While the Whites Writing Whiteness project is exploring how change occurred more generally in South Africa over the 200 year period from the 1770s to the 1970s, the PhD Studentship is concerned with researching one particular aspect of this – diamonds and gold and the activities of a powerful economic and political elite group or, to use Norbert Elias’s term, figuration.